bastiendmt/quality-code/docs/react/fetching.md

 Certains meta-frameworks like Next.js have built-in support for fetching data.

-More details on [acticles](./articles.md) which explains why fetching data with useEffect is generally a bad idea.
+More details on [Clean Architecture in React by Alex Kondov](https://alexkondov.com/full-stack-tao-clean-architecture-react/#fetching-data) which explains why fetching data with useEffect is generally a bad idea.